giladgoldreich/detrex-ocr/README.md

       [ ] Asayar - annotations are at line level and only contain traffic (e.g., no licence plate) - removed [x] Hiertext with angle filtering
       [x] Arshab
-      [x] DDI-100 - original images + filtered backgrounds
-        [ ] Add blacklist images to config
+      [x] DDI-100 - original images + filtered backgrounds (no augs for now as stamps contain texts) [ ] Add blacklist images to config
         [ ] Maybe use gen_images and not origin_images, however make sure that:
-          [ ] train test split is done in group mode - augmented versions of the image should be in the same group [ ] stamps usually contain texts - need to blur them [ ] IDL (amazon textract) - not needed at first [ ] For all possible datasets (sizewize - create zip so the download will be easy) [ ] Documentation
+          [ ] train test split is done in group mode - augmented versions of the image should be in the same group [ ] stamps usually contain texts - need to blur them [ ] IDL (amazon textract) - not needed at first [x] For all possible datasets (sizewize - create zip so the download will be easy) [x] Documentation - in metadata of each coco json

 ### Azure: